Using Component-analysis and System-synthesis Tools

 COMP -V -L

 to measure the components using a piecewise-linear approximation.
-The rest of the tutorial will then proceed but with better results.
-You might want to replicate everything into a new directory for such a run, especially if you want to compare the approximations and have them both available at the same time.
+The rest of the tutorial will be the same but with better results.
+You might want to replicate everything into a new working base directory for such a run, especially if you want to compare the approximations and have them both available at the same time.

 To experiment with refining the subdomains, the script "splitsub 1" can be run.
-It will create in the parent of the current directory a complete new directory TutoriaL2 which is a copy of TutoriaL but with all the subdomains of all components split in two.
-Changing directory to TutoriaL2 and running the scripts will produce results that show how smaller subdomains improve the accuracy of measurements and predictions.
-The "splitsub" script takes an argument that is 5 by default, whence it creates directories TutoriaL2, TutoriaL22, ..., TutoriaL22222 successive refined down to five halvings.
+It will create in the parent of the current directory a complete new directory "TutoriaL2" which is a copy of "TutoriaL" but with all the subdomains of all components split in two.
+Changing the current directory to "Tutorial2" and running the tools will produce results that show how smaller subdomains improve the accuracy of measurements and predictions.

 You can now try other examples with more interesting components.
 You could start by changing either the system structure or the component behaviors in the tutorial.
-It is suggested that you do so in a new directory that you first copy from TutoriaL.
-If you are using an example provided by someone else, the way to understand it is to change to its directory, look first at "system.pscf" to see the system structure and the component names, then look at the .ccf file(s) for one or more components (which will identify the executable code file), and to run "COMP" and "Xcute" on these to see how they behave alone.
-Then run "SYN" to see the system synthesis.
+It is suggested that you do so in a new directory that you first copy from "TutoriaL".

 COMP -V

-The graphs and error reports for components can be obtained using "Xcute" as before.
-To see graphs for the component C1 with state, the command is:
+which will give their names and subdomain descriptions.
+The behavior graphs and error reports for components can be obtained using "Xcute".
+To see graphs for the component "Trig" with state, the command is:

 These graphs are 2-D projections of the 3-D results as a function of (input X state).
 GNUPlot is used in its interactive mode, so the projection surfaces for components with state can be rotated for a better view.
 (Sometimes only the X-windows version of GNUPlot has this feature, so it may be absent on your platform.)
 Now you have all the components approximated.